Drawing Things Together:

-The 1981 Houston Livestock Show was spreading rodeo fever throughout the city, but I was more interested in going next door to play Legos with my best friend.
-I also loved to browse through her parents' classical records and admire their Swedish modern furniture collection.
-So it came as a bit of a surprise when the Rodeo inspired my very first serious project as an artist.
+The 1981 Houston Livestock Show was spreading rodeo fever throughout the city, but I was more interested in going next door to play with my best friend and her large collection of Legos.
+I also loved to browse her parents' classical record collection and admire their living room full of modern Percival Lafer furniture.
+On rainy days, we would sit together in Lafer's chrome and leather "Earth Chair" for a story-time reading of the Little Red Hen, which my friend's mom would liven up with hilarious expletives.
+So it came as a surprise when the very different aesthetic world of Texan rodeo culture inspired my first serious project as an artist.

 My third grade art teacher at Lamkin Elementary gave our class an assignment to draw something “western” in celebration of Rodeo week.
 I thought far too long about it, frustrating myself to near paralysis, but eventually drew a glorious crayon image of a Native American clay pot on a large sheet of manilla paper.
 The pot featured a zig-zag pattern with a phoenix, which I pulled from my memory of an image I had seen in a copy of Sunset Magazine about the American southwest.